Justadumbcookie/Justadumbcookie/README.md

 Racist.

-Toxic.
+Toxic

 Only friendly people.

-EddTom shippers.
+EddTom shippers

-I see them as brothers
+I see them as brothers.

+Fangirls

-Fangirls for obvious reasons unless you're not one of those type of fangirls that are overly obessed and possesive
+For obvious reasons unless you're not one of those type of fangirls that are overly obessed and possesive.

 https://rentry.co/aunfpdtx
 <!--